pblankley/meltano-docker-compose/README.md

 To check the logs you can run `docker-compose logs`

 This is a simple example of meltano with `docker-compose` and postgres.
-This system runs a postgres instance with separate databases the metadata of both meltano and airflow (what you'll want to do in production).
+This system runs a postgres instance with separate databases to hold the metadata of both meltano and airflow (which is what you'll want to do in production).
 It also runs a container with the meltano ui, the airflow webserver, and the airflow scheduler that is running LocalExecutor.

 ### Containers